nickyiliwang/kubernetes-projects/0.basics/kubectl-commands.md

-# kubectl
+# kubectl (alias to k)
 - only tool we need to talk to Kubernetes
 - ~/.kube/config file
   - K8s API addresses
   - path to TLS certificates to authenticate
 - --kubeconfig flag to pass a config file, or directly with --server, --user

-## kubectl get
+## k get
-kubectl get node/no/nodes
+k get node/no/nodes

 outputs:
-kubectl get node -o wide
+k get node -o wide
-kubectl get no -o yaml
+k get no -o yaml

 with jq:
-kubectl get nodes -o json |
+k get nodes -o json |
 jq ".items[] | {name:.metadata.name} + .status.capacity" > filename.json

+## get services
+Service is an abstraction which defines a logical set of Pods and a policy by which to access them

+k get services/svc

+## get pods
+closest thing to getting all running containers

+k get pods

+## Namespaces
+segregation of resources

+k get namespaces/ns

+k get pods --all

+k get pods --all-namespaces

+in an fresh environment like mine, kube-system namespaces will show all of the parts that makes up the K8s infrastructure, such as etcd, coredns, apiserver, controller, scheduler ...

+<net name> is not shown, but it is the optional(per node) component managing the network overlay

-## kubectl describe
+## k describe
 more ways to get extra info from outputs

-kubectl describe <type>/<name>
+k describe <type>/<name>

 ## types and definitions
-list all available resource types: kubectl api-resources
+list all available resource types: k api-resources

 define a type:
-kubectl explain <type>
+k explain <type>

-view a specific field:
+view a specific field (introspection documentation): k explain node.spec
-kubectl explain node.spec

-list of all fields and subfields: kubectl explain node --recursive
+list of all fields and subfields: k explain node --recursive